 Orderly annexation agreement: a binding contract between a city and a township that identifies larger potential growth areas and terms to what triggers an annexation.
-It allows both the City and Township to proactively address annexation potential instead of passively waiting and reacting to growth.
+It allows both the city and township to proactively address annexation potential instead of passively waiting and reacting to growth.
 The agreement is enforceable in the district court in the county in which the unincorporated property in question is located.
-A municipal council may declare land annexed to the municipality if the land is owned by the municipality or is completely surrounded by land within the municipal limit.

-Priority Growth Area: Defined area within the Urban Expansion Area to which growth may be directed after other priorities within a municipal boundary are exhausted or insufficient.
+Priority Growth Area: Defined area within the urban expansion area to which growth may be directed after other priorities within a municipal boundary are exhausted or insufficient.
+Priority growth areas offer greater connectivity to the street network, able to be served more efficiently by transit, are more proximate to important destinations such as schools, shopping, and encourage future growth in a compact pattern.